pknipp/eigen/README.md

 - flesh out background/instructions page, including links to other webpages that can do this calculation

 - make code more Java-ish, including the replacement of generic loops w/array methods

+- generalize this from real matrices to hermitian matrices